 It was Janna’s metaphysical search into the mind-body connection that set Stephanie on a similar path at a very young age.
 Stephanie accompanied her mother to numerous churches and temples.
 These included Buddhism, Judaism, Rosicrucianism, Unity Church, Church of Christ Scientist, spiritism and channeling by Edgar Cayce.

 Janna could read Latin and was very interested in ancient religious writings.
-She was also an avid follower of Adelle Davisand all the members of the family drank Tiger’s Milk made with black strap molasses and Brewer’s yeast.
+She was also an avid follower of Adelle Davisand all the family members drank Tiger’s Milk for breakfast made with black strap molasses and Brewer’s yeast.

 In the 80’s, Stephanie began studying astrology, numerology and tarot through The Builders of the Adytum, a Western mystery school based in the teachings of the Hermetic Order and the Kabbalah.